chnoblouch/banjo-lang/README.md

 - A hopefully more sane standard library than C++
 - Metaprogramming
 - Built-in support for unit testing
-- Cross-compilation for Linux, Windows and macOS
+- Cross-compilation for Linux, Windows, macOS, and WebAssembly
 - Fast compile times
 - Performance in the ballpark of C/C++
 - Automatic generating of bindings for C libraries